A reassessment of Scottish politics and society in the late seventeenth and early eighteenth century

 He traces the economic and social crisis that led to Scotland's incorporation into the Union in 1707, but argues that the Union did not lead to the transformation of Scottish society.
 The decisive period was instead the aftermath of the last Jacobite revolt in 1746, whose failure was integral to the survival and consolidation of British, and ultimately global capitalism.

-Neil Davidson lectures in Sociology with the School of Social and Political Sciences at the University of Glasgow.
-He has written several books on Scottish nationalism, including Discovering the Scottish Revolution 1692-1746 (Pluto Press, 2003) and The Origins of Scottish Nationhood (Pluto Press, 2000).
+Neil Davidson lectured in Sociology with the School of Social and Political Sciences at the University of Glasgow.
+He wrote several books on Scottish nationalism, including Discovering the Scottish Revolution 1692-1746 (Pluto Press, 2003) and The Origins of Scottish Nationhood (Pluto Press, 2000).

 'A provocative new book - restores the tradition of narrative to the art of history writing' - The Scotsman